mkmozgawa/qa-workshops/README.md

 # qa-workshops
-slides for the qa workshops I conducted on various topics
+slides for the qa workshops I conducted on various topics (Polish only)